Downtown Summerlin: History

+By the end of 2003, the upcoming Red Rock Resort by Station Casinos was intended as the centerpiece of a planned downtown Summerlin area, also known, at the time, as Summerlin Centre.
+The center would include the proposed mall – rescheduled to open in 2006 or 2007 – as well as office and residential components.
+A groundbreaking ceremony was held for the Red Rock Resort on April 15, 2004; it opened two years later.
+Other projects at the mixed-use site included a bank building, opened in 2007; and a Life Time Fitness gym, opened in 2011.

+During 2004, General Growth Properties (GGP) had purchased The Rouse Company and its Howard Hughes subsidiary.
 In May 2006, GGP announced details regarding the 400-acre mixed-use project, which would feature 1200000 sqft of retail space, including four anchor stores.
 Other planned features of Summerlin Centre included restaurants; office space; a 250-room, 11-story hotel; and at least 5,500 residences, ranging from houses to condominiums.
-GGP planned to begin construction of Summerlin Centre in spring 2007, with a grand opening scheduled for fall 2008.
-Construction on the mall stopped in 2008, as GGP was experiencing financial difficulties.
-Construction of an office building, part of the mixed-use project, was also halted.
+GGP planned to begin construction of these facilities in spring 2007, with a grand opening scheduled for fall 2008.
+Construction on the mall portion was stopped in 2008, as GGP was experiencing financial difficulties amid the Great Recession.
+Construction of an office building was also halted.

 The Howard Hughes Corporation took over the mixed-use project in 2010.

-By December 2012, the Howard Hughes Corporation had plans for 200 acres of vacant land located along the east side of the 400-acre parcel.
-The eventual plans would include residential, office, and entertainment space.
-There was also the possibility of a baseball stadium being built on the land.
-The Howard Hughes Corporation resumed construction of the mixed-use project in July 2013.
-By that time, there were also plans to include a 9,000-seat baseball stadium for the Las Vegas 51s team.
-It would be developed by the Howard Hughes Corporation and Play Ball Owners Group, both owners of the team.
-It would be built on 20 acres, at a cost of $60 million.

-In November 2013, it was stated that the 400-acre Summerlin Centre project would eventually become known as Downtown Summerlin.
-The mall component, once known as The Shops at Summerlin, was touted as the beginning of the Downtown Summerlin project, although several buildings had already existed within the 400-acre project, including the Red Rock resort, a fitness center, and the bank building.
+The company developed plans for the east half of the 400-acre parcel, including residential, office, and entertainment space, as well as a baseball stadium.
+The Howard Hughes Corporation resumed construction of the mixed-use project in July 2013, and renamed it from Summerlin Centre to Downtown Summerlin.
+The mall component, once known as The Shops at Summerlin, was touted as the beginning of the Downtown Summerlin project, although several buildings had already existed on-site, including the Red Rock resort, the bank building, and the fitness center.

 The final cost of Downtown Summerlin, including the Red Rock Resort and future development, was expected to total at least $1 billion.
 Howard Hughes Corporation added traffic lights and sidewalks in one area to provide nearby residents with easy pedestrian access to Downtown Summerlin and the Red Rock Resort.
 Both businesses were expected to benefit from one another.
 The resort also underwent a $35 million renovation that was timed to coincide with the opening of the Downtown Summerlin shopping center.